ad-am-ai/ad-am-ai/README.md

 ### 🧭 Guiding Quote

 > *“In the future, the most important decisions won’t be made by humans —
-but they must be made for humans.”*
+but they must be made for humans and that's the problem.”*